gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   Ignore representation clauses.
 When this switch is used, representation clauses are treated as comments.
-This is useful when initially porting code where you want to ignore rep clause problems, and also for compiling foreign code (particularly for use with ASIS).
-The representation clauses that are ignored
-  are: enumeration_representation_clause, record_representation_clause,
-  and attribute_definition_clause for the following attributes:
-  Address, Alignment, Bit_Order, Component_Size, Machine_Radix,
-  Object_Size, Scalar_Storage_Order, Size, Small, Stream_Size,
+This is useful when initially porting code where you want to ignore rep clause problems, and also for compiling foreign code.
+The representation clauses that are ignored are: enumeration_representation_clause, record_representation_clause, and attribute_definition_clause for the following attributes: Address, Alignment, Bit_Order, Component_Size, Machine_Radix, Object_Size, Scalar_Storage_Order, Size, Small, Stream_Size, and Value_Size.
-  and Value_Size.
   Pragma Default_Scalar_Storage_Order is also ignored.
   Note that this option should be used only for compiling -- the code is likely to malfunction at run time.